svx/debian-plone/docs/getstarted.rst

 -------------

 It does not matter if you install a server for `Plone`_ or an other Application, use always consistent setups/installs.

+Make a difference between Server and Application !

 You always should thing about longterm setups, so thing about the future, this will make it easier if you change or upgrade your
 Application.
 Keep also in mind that you have to take care about Hardware failure and Disk space for example.